Aliaa-Elbishlawy/School-Management-System-Using-Flutter-Laravel/README.md

 # School-Managment-System
-School Managment System mobile app use flutter and backend use laravel 9 Requirment to this project
+School Managment System mobile app use flutter and laravel 9

+Requirment to this project

 1. Registration and Login in